 Yes!
 As a waterbirther herself, Anita loves waterbirth.
 Approximately 70% of Homeborne clients choose waterbirth.

 Unfortunately no. As a direct-pay provider, insurance does not cover your care with Homeborne, but discounts are available and it is still a fraction compared to the average institutional birth.
 Many times the cash fee for a homebirth is less than a maternity deductible and co-pay.
 Anita believes homebirth should be as accessible as possible to every woman, and her old-school, low-tech midwifery style that includes a belief in attachment parenting is the perfect fit for those who enjoy this style of intimate midwifery care.

 How do you feel if I decline any testing?

-I consider it my job to provide you with all the information you need about any test or procedure, so that you may make an informed choice with personal responsibility, including choosing to decline.
-Newborn procedures are treated with equal respect for your choices.
+It is the midwife’s job to provide you with all the information you need about any test or procedure, so that you may make an informed choice with personal responsibility, including informed refusal Newborns are treated with equal respect for your choices.

 How many midwives or assistants are on your birth team?

-I appreciate the apprenticeship method of midwifery training, and have occasionally accepted an apprentice in my practice, however presently work in solo practice.
-I also appreciate your need for privacy and intimacy at birth, and the use of a birth assistant is considered on a case-by-case basis.
-While my work as a midwife is also part doula, I love working with doulas if you would like to hire one yourself.
-But when you call Homeborne, you are calling Anita Woods's personal cell phone.
-There's no staff, no students, and no busy office.
+Homeborne deeply appreciates the apprenticeship model of midwifery training, and has had apprentices in the past, however Homeborne values your privacy, and presently works solo.
+The use of a birth assistant is on a case-by-case basis, and while a midwife is also part doula, Homeborne loves working with doulas if you would like to hire one yourself.
+But when you call Homeborne, you are calling Anita Woods’s personal cell phone.
+There’s no staff, no students, and no busy office.